-Following a review of the IVM Program and outcomes, Defence and DIA have agreed to expand IVM product application to include additional insect control, suppression of grass growth and seed head control for year 4 - 2023/2024.
-Results of IVM Program will continue to be reviewed and assessed through regular site surveys and analysing wildlife management data.
+Following a review of the IVM Program and outcomes, Defence and DIA have agreed to expand IVM product application to include additional insect control, suppression of grass growth and seed head control for year 4 - 2023/2024 to reduce the attractiveness of the IVM areas to Little Corella and other see-feeding birds.

+Ongoing data analysis will be carried out to assist with measuring the outcomes of the IVM program and will continue to be reviewed and assessed through regular site surveys and analysing wildlife management data.